-- FNB agricultural transformation: FNB's agriculture solutions encourage and enable commercial farmers to proactively engage in transformation initiatives designed to empower black farmers, their employees and the communities in which they operate. - Easy Zero: An entry-level transactional bank account with no monthly account fees. - CashPlus: FNB partners with agents in Zambia, Botswana, Eswatini, Lesotho, Ghana and Namibia who act as representatives of the bank to provide day-today banking services to customers through the CashPlus channel. - FNB's funeral insurance products: Provide low-income households lower premiums and payouts to cover funeral expenses. - Integrated advice: FNB provides integrated advice for both employees and customers.
+- Easy Zero: An entry-level transactional bank account with no monthly account fees. - CashPlus: FNB partners with agents in Zambia, Botswana, Eswatini, Lesotho, Ghana and Namibia who act as representatives of the bank to provide day-today banking services to customers through the CashPlus channel. - FNB's funeral insurance products: Provide low-income households lower premiums and payouts to cover funeral expenses. - Integrated advice: FNB provides integrated advice for both employees and customers.
 The objective is to improve financial literacy, resilience and independence, as well as product uptake.